Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 We have already seen the BASIC demo and the minimum we need to use pytest is a `tests`folder with test files `test_*.py` and pytest installed.
 This will enable us to do `python -m pytest` to run tests.

-We will cover how to use the plugins in PyTest 102.

-*We will leave this til the end if we have time as a way of testing what we have learnt*.

 To build the PFS framework we can add the following:

 ## src